Torsten de Winkel

 Torsten de Winkel (born 6 January 1965) is a German musician, composer, and philosopher primarily active in the jazz, world music, fusion and electronic music genres.
 He is known as an electric and acoustic guitarist but also records and performs on electric sitar, keyboards, and percussion.
 Since the 1990s, he has initiated and participated in several platforms aimed at combining the arts and sustainability.

 Biography

 At the age of 10, de Winkel picked up the Charango in La Paz, Bolivia where his father worked for the UN.
-He proceeded to teach himself guitar and jazz improvisation and attended the Hoch Conservatory in Frankfurt, Germany for a brief period.
+He taught himself guitar and jazz improvisation and attended the Hoch Conservatory in Frankfurt, Germany for a brief period.

-For the release of Mastertouch, he collaborated with Michael Brecker, Billy Cobham, Kai Eckhardt, Ernie Watts, Alphonse Mouzon, Hellmut Hattler, Joachim Kühn and various other instrumentalists, setting a new standard for young musicians both in regard to its open minded eclecticism and to its high level of transatlantic musical cooperation, subsequently followed by many younger artists such as trumpeter Till Brönner.
+For the release of Mastertouch, he collaborated with Michael Brecker, Billy Cobham, Kai Eckhardt, Ernie Watts, Alphonse Mouzon, Hellmut Hattler, Joachim Kühn and various other instrumentalists.